-The TLS protocol is composed of two layers: the TLS Record Protocol and the TLS Handshake Protocol.
+The TLS VPN protocol is composed of two layers: the TLS Record Protocol and the TLS Handshake Protocol.
 The TLS Record Protocol provides privacy and reliability of the connection, while the TLS Handshake Protocol encrypts your shared data and makes it unavailable to eavesdroppers, attackers, and other unauthorized parties.

 A TLS stream of communication contains built-in controls to prevent tampering with any portion of the encrypted data.
-In addition, controls serves to prevent a captured stream of TLS data from being replayed at a later time.
+In addition, controls serve to prevent a captured stream of TLS data from being replayed at a later time.
 However, it should be mentioned here that the above guarantees apply only to data during transmission.

 The major advantages of TLS that make it more secure and efficient protocol for VPN than SSL are: